jeyabalajis/aws-certified-sa-pro-notes/docs/databases/dynamodb.md

 # DynamoDB

+## Tables

+- In Amazon DynamoDB table, each entry is limited to 400 KB only.

 ## Global Tables

 1. Global tables build on the global Amazon DynamoDB footprint to provide you with a fully managed, multi-Region, and multi-active database that delivers fast, local, read and write performance for massively scaled, global applications.